Global Entry: What is it and is it Worth it for Travelers?

 Understanding Global Entry

-Global Entry is a program offered by U.S. Customs and Border Protection (CBP) that gives you expedited re-entry at select airports.
+Global Entry is a program offered by U.S. Customs and Border Protection (CBP) that gives you expedited re-entry at select airports (as well as some ports and land border crossings).
 This is achieved through the use of dedicated kiosks at major airports that allow you to bypass the main processing queue.
 Contrary to what the name might imply to some, the program will only help you out when returning to the United States from traveling abroad and comes with no special benefits for bypassing customs or immigration checkpoints in other countries.

 The benefits of Global Entry